Suri312006/undergradthesis/template.typ

   #text([*#degree*], size: subtitle-size)

-  at the _Universiteit van Amsterdam_.
+  at the _University of California, Santa Cruz_.

   #v(50pt)